-Born in Norwich, England in 1974, Sarah Caroline Colman decided to become a professional actress after studying drama at Gresham School and starring in a school production of The Prime of Miss Jean Brodie.
+Born in Norwich, England on January 30, 1974, Sarah Caroline Colman CBE decided to become a professional actress after studying drama at Gresham School and starring in a school production of The Prime of Miss Jean Brodie.
 She joined the Footlights at Cambridge University, where she met David Mitchell, Robert Webb, and Peter Serafinowicz.
 Performing as Olivia Colman, she appeared in a few shows before being noticed for her role as Sophie Chapman in Peep Show.

 Outside the acting world, Olivia Colman supports several charities involved in postpartum depression, domestic violence, sexual abuse, Alzheimer's disease, mental illness, and blood cancer.
 She has three children with her husband, Ed Sinclair, whom she met at Cambridge University.